Vega-daniel/Predicting_personality/README.md

 #### Motivation:
 I find psychology very interesting, I believe the more information people have, in this case about the personality type, the easier it will be for people to understand each other.

+# Strategy and Process
+- Overview of the Data
+- Exploratory Data Analysis
+- Hypothesis Testing
+- Visual Represantations

+# Overview of the Data

 ```python
 %matplotlib inline